 T: 416 967 7100

-Noel Corriveau is an Associate at INQ Data Law.
+Noel Corriveau is Counsel at INQ Data Law and operates out of our Ottawa Office.
 Noel is a trusted source of strategic and legal advice on digital technologies, artificial intelligence and data ethics.
 He is an energetic ideas generator that can dig in, prioritize, influence, and help clients execute when it matters most.

 Prior to joining INQ Data Law as an Associate, Noel was counsel with the Federal Department of Justice (JUS) for over 10 years.
 During his time at the